joyrexus/crossfiltering/tutorial/index.coffee.md

       'No Party'
     ]

+Note how we use the `top` method, which lists the top *k* parties in our group (sorted by count in descending order).
+When we pass `Infinity` as an argument, all items are returned.

+## Reducing

 The `parties` grouping can be reduced in a variety of ways.
 Without an explicit reduction, you get a count of each group by default.
 That is, each entry in the grouping consists of a key-value pair, where the key is a group name (a party) and the value is the number of items in the group (the number of presidents in that party).

-Note how we use the `top` method, which lists the top *k* parties in our group.
-If we pass `Infinity` as an argument, all items are returned.

-    partyCount = toMap(parties.top Infinity)
+    partyCount = toMap parties.all()

     expected =
       Republican: 18